ModZillaSteam/DestructionEffectsContinued/README.md

 # DestructionEffects
 Adds flames and smoke to joint-breaks of certain parts in ksp.
+No other addons required

 Joint breaks and flames are associated with the following parts: